Airport Security. Human vs Automation

 Airports cannot physically expand to address all these issues.
 Instead, the need for efficiency and convenience for ever-growing passenger volumes must be supplied via technology.

 Keeping passenger experience at an acceptable level under these changing circumstances is a major challenge.
-It requires continuously improving flow efficiency by means of effective entrance control, where airport automation and the passenger processes is the ultimate solution.
+It requires continuously improving flow efficiency by means of effective entrance control, where aviation digitalization and daily processes automation are the ultimate solutions.

 Ideally, the waiting time spent at the airport should be a relaxing and positive experience.
 But, the airport is a stressful environment for many travelers.
 Typically, the major causes of passenger stress are: